murtazasultani/tailwind-dark/README.md

 ## Note
 By default the `dark` variant is not enabled to none of the tailwindcss utilities.
 To use the `dark` variant add it at the end of any untility you want to use it with.
+You can toogle dark using the class `theme-dark` at the most parent element of your component

 ```js
 variants: {